Almost every mortgage shopper has the same question at some point, especially when rates are surging or diving:

 ☐ Your Mortgage and/or Amortization are Small

-- Risk is often relative to the size of your mortgage.
+- Risk is relative, and it depends partly on the size of your mortgage.

 - For example, paying a 2-point higher mortgage rate will cost you about $450 more interest each month on a standard $300,000 mortgage, but just $150 more on a $100,000 mortgage.